 Linking volunteers to quality e-learning solutions

-Link & Learn Taxes, is the web-based program providing seven certification courses for volunteers and a refresher course for returning volunteers.
+Link & Learn Taxes is the web-based program providing six certification courses for volunteers and a refresher course for returning volunteers.
 This training prepares Volunteer Income Tax Assistance (VITA) and Tax Counseling for the Elderly (TCE) partners and volunteers to provide quality tax return preparation services in their local communities.
-This fun, interactive course teaches you to accurately prepare income tax returns for individuals and users can obtain volunteer certification along the way at their own pace!
+This fun, interactive course teaches you to accurately prepare income tax returns for individuals, and you can obtain volunteer certification along the way at your own pace!
 Some tax professionals can even earn continuing education credits when certifying at the designated level and meeting other specific requirements.

 - Basic: Covers the completion of wage earner type returns.
 Social security income and penalty on early withdrawal of savings is part of the Basic course.